 - Imbalance of power: An imbalance of power involves the use of physical strength, popularity, or access to embarrassing information to hurt or control another person.

-- Repetition: Bullying typically repeated, occurring more than once or having the potential to occur more than once.
+- Repetition: Bullying is typically a repeated action - occurring more than once or having the potential to occur more than once.

 What does bullying look like?

 There are three broad forms of bullying, including physical, verbal, and social bullying.

 - Physical bullying is a form of intentional aggression that involves injuring someone or damaging their property.
 Examples of physical bullying include hitting, kicking or punching, spitting, tripping, pushing, taking or breaking someone’s belongings, or making mean or rude gestures.